The best written resume is worthless if no one sees it!

 You can turn your current CV into a resume by shortening some descriptions of your educational and professional experiences.

 The North American job search process is very commercial.
-Looking for jobs in the USA is much like selling a product - you are selling yourself.
+Looking for jobs in the USA and Canada is much like selling a product - you are selling yourself.
 Therefore, your resume is a marketing tool, which must be adapted to the market in which you intend to use it.